 PR is not a passive discipline.
-You don't need to wait for something to happen before you publicise it.
-You can actively create PR opportunities that will get your company noticed.
+You don't have to wait for something to happen before you publicise it, you can create PR opportunities that will get your business noticed.

-The launch of a new product, a move to new premises, the appointment of new staff, a large order or a milestone event - these are all classic chances to publicise your business.
-But every other business is sending out the same type of press releases.
-So how do you make your story stand out?
+Launching a new product, moving to new premises, recruiting new staff, securing a large order or a milestone event - these are all classic opportunities to publicise your business.
+But with many other businesses sending out similar press releases - how do you make your story stand out?

 You've got to make your announcement special.
-If you're moving premises for instance, hold an opening event and invite local bigwigs.
+If you're moving premises, for example, hold an opening event and invite noteable local guests.
 If you have a new member of staff, give their appointment a human-interest angle - focus on their amazing marathon running or charity work, for example.
 Create a photo opportunity to launch a new product by holding an event in an unusual (but relevant) location.

 One of the most effective ways to get press coverage is to position your product or service as a problem-solver.
 Take mail-order lingerie company Bravissimo.
-Its unique sales point (USP) was that it finally gave women with larger bust sizes the chance to buy a wide range of attractive bras and it used PR extensively to launch the company in 1995.
-The story was leapt on by everyone from GMTV to the Daily Mail and helped take the company from a tiny operation to a multi-million-pound business.
+Its unique sales proposition (USP) was that it finally gave women with larger bust sizes the chance to buy a wide range of attractive bras and it used PR extensively to launch the company in 1995.
+The story was leapt on by GMTV, the Daily Mail and others, which helped take the business from a tiny operation to a multi-million-pound company.

-Bear in mind though one reason that the media may not pick up your press releases is that they are too overtly self-promoting.
+Bear in mind, though, one reason that the media may not pick up your press releases is that they are too overtly self-promoting.
 You can give your PR more integrity and credibility by including customer testimonials and case studies.
-A magazine or newspaper is more likely to run a story showing how your company solved a problem for a customer than a straight sales announcement.
+A magazine or newspaper is more likely to run a story showing how your business solved a problem for a customer rather than a straight sales announcement.
 Try doing a survey and presenting the findings to the media - journalists love facts and figures.

-Exhibitions and conferences attract the media and get extensive press coverage.
-If you're attending or exhibiting, there are many ways you can get excellent PR for your business, from sponsoring a session, making a speech, doing a product demo, inviting VIPs to your stand and having a product launch.
+Exhibitions and conferences attract press coverage.
+If you're attending or exhibiting, there are many ways you can get excellent PR for your business, including sponsoring a session, making a speech, doing a product demonstration, inviting VIPs to your stand and having a product launch.

 You can also hold your own event to create a PR opportunity.
-Have an open day, invite customers to a hands-on demonstration, organise a special sale, hold an auction to raise money for charity or invite special guests.
-Holding a special event is a great way to create excitement for your business, bringing in customers and attracting media attention.
+Have an open day, invite customers to a demonstration, organise a special sale, hold an auction to raise money for charity or invite special guests.
+Holding a special event is a great way to create a buzz for your business, bringing in customers and attracting media attention.

-Some business people become well-known figures in their own right, such as James Dyson, the inventor and entrepreneur.
+Some business people become well-known figures, such as James Dyson, the inventor and entrepreneur.
 Becoming an authority in your field is an excellent way to publicise your business.

-Write an article for your local newspaper or trade publication on a subject that relates to your business.
+Write an article for your local newspaper or trade publication on a subject related to your business.
 The piece should not be a sales pitch for your own company.
 Instead, you are selling yourself as an expert.
-You could also consider writing a blog online.
-It's a great way to position yourself and your business to customers, the press and the sector you serve.
+You could also consider writing a blog.
+It's a great way to position yourself and your business to customers, the press and the sector in which you operate.

-Take your expert status a step further by giving talks or teaching others about your profession.
-You could offer your speaking services to the local Chamber of Commerce, for example.
+Take your expert status a step further by giving talks or teaching others.
+You could offer your speaking services to your local Chamber of Commerce, for example.

-At the same time, be part of the debate in your industry sector.
-Write letters to the editor, comment on blogs, forums and chat rooms.
-Write reviews of relevant books on Amazon.
-However, don't be tempted to overtly sell your products as this can backfire and undermine your authority.
+At the same time, be part of the debate in your sector.
+Write letters to the editor, comment on blogs and forums.
+Write reviews of relevant books on Amazon, etc. However, avoid overtly selling your products, because this can backfire and undermine your credibility.